Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ![13 3](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/0f36a92f-02f1-4a24-847c-f557c97b13cc)

-Based on the MARITAL plots
+Based on the MARITAL groups

 - **Prompt and Minimum Sum Payments:** Across all five scatter plots (B1 vs. each of the five repayment statuses), there is a concentration of data points at the “Prompt Sum” and “Min Sum” categories for all marital statuses.
 This suggests that most customers, regardless of their marital status, tend to make at least minimum payments promptly.